-'''

 int XCloseDevice(display, device)

 Display display;

 XDevice device;

-'''

-device Specifies the device to be closed.
+displaySpecifies the connection to the X server.deviceSpecifies the device to be closed.

 XCloseDevice closes the device for the requesting client and frees the associated XDevice structure.

 A client may open the same extension device more than once.
 Requests after the first successful one return an additional XDevice structure with the same information as the first, but otherwise have no effect.
 A single XCloseDevice request will terminate that client's access to the device.